Green Monster Smoothies 101 + Basic Recipe

 It’s sweet, it’s refreshing, and it’s…GREEN?
 Yup, it’s a Green Monster Smoothie!

-I know most of you reading right now are Green Monster experts and enthusiasts, so you’re probably wondering what on earth you could possibly learn from this post.
-And actually, I don’t think you’ll learn anything you don’t already know.
-But, I do think you could offer your Green Monster expertise for those less familiar with the wonderfulness that is the GM.
+If you’re a Green Monster Smoothie expert or enthusiast, you may be wondering if you could learn from this post.
+I don’t think you’ll learn anything you don’t already know.
+But, I do think you could offer your GM expertise.
+You can share tips for those less familiar with the wonderfulness that is the GM.

-This post is actually written more for my other friends and readers.
-I have a lot of my Zumba participants, “real life” friends, and blog/twitter friends who either aren’t as familiar with Green Monster smoothies or have possibly never heard of them before.
+This post is actually written more for my other friends and readers who are new to GMs.
+Many of my Zumba participants, “real life” friends, and blog/twitter friends aren’t as familiar with Green Monster Smoothies.

-So, if you’re wondering what the heck a “Green Monster” is, then read on.
-And if you’re a Green Monster guru, then leave some comment love to share some of your GM-know-how and favorite GM recipes.
+So, if you’re wondering what the heck a “Green Monster Smoothie” is, then read on.
+And if you’re a Green Monster guru, then leave some comment love.
+Please share some of your tips and favorite GM recipes.

-A Green Monster smoothie is a healthy smoothie that is bright green in color, thanks to the star ingredient: spinach!
+A Green Monster smoothie is a healthy smoothie.
+It is bright green in color, thanks to the star ingredient: spinach!
 Yes…I said “spinach.”
 Don’t cringe.
-Honestly…once it’s all blended up with other ingredients, you cannot taste it!
-I mean, have you ever tried eating just a spinach leaf plain?
+Honestly, once it’s all blended up with other ingredients, you cannot taste it!
+Have you ever tried eating just a spinach leaf plain?
 I have.
 It didn’t taste like much of anything.
 So, especially when you blend the spinach up with fruit and milk, you won’t taste it.
-Mmmkay? ;)
+Mmmkay? 😉

-Now, some people will use kale in place of spinach, but personally, I prefer spinach.
+Some people use kale instead, but I prefer spinach.

-There are endless combinations of ingredients to make a GM, but the most basic and common ingredients are:
+There are endless combinations, but the most basic and common ingredients are:

-• Spinach – This is the KEY ingredient – you can use fresh or frozen (I’ve tested it – check out this post), and as I mentioned above, you can substitute the spinach with kale
+• Spinach/Kale – This is the KEY ingredient.
+You can use fresh or frozen (I’ve tested it – check out this post).
+And, as I mentioned above, you can substitute the spinach with kale.

-• Bananas – usually 1 to 2 are used per smoothie, I go with 1 per serving, and I prefer frozen bananas because it makes the texture thicker, not to mention this is a good way to save bananas before they spoil – freeze and save for a smoothie later!
+• Bananas – usually 1 to 2 are used per smoothie.
+I go with 1 per serving, and I prefer frozen bananas because it makes the texture thicker.
+This is also a good way to save bananas before they spoil.
+Simply freeze and save for a smoothie later!
+Brown bananas aren’t just for banana bread!

-• Milk of choice – dairy milk, soy milk, vanilla rice milk – whatever you fancy, but obviously a sweetened milk will yield a sweeter smoothie
+• Milk of choice – dairy milk, soy milk, vanilla rice milk.
+You can use your favorite milk, but a sweetened milk will yield a sweeter smoothie.
+I prefer to use unsweetened and add a natural sweetener, like honey.

 Other common GM ingredients:

-• Yogurt – makes the smoothie thicker and provides protein and probiotics
+• Yogurt – makes the smoothie thicker and provides protein and add probiotics.

-• Honey/Agave – liquid sweeteners if you need more sweetness in the smoothie – I think the bananas are sweet enough and if you use a sweetened non-dairy milk, you probably won’t need either of these
+• Honey/Agave – liquid sweeteners if you need more sweetness in the smoothie.
+I think the bananas are sweet enough.
+If you use a sweetened non-dairy milk, you probably won’t need either of these.

-• Nut Butters – peanut butter, almond butter, etc. – for creaminess and healthy nut nutrition
+• Nut Butters – peanut butter, almond butter, etc. Add this for creaminess and healthy nut nutrition.

-• Other fruits – feel free to add your other favorite fruits – just see the next section on ingredients to avoid when selecting
+• Other fruits – feel free to add your other favorite fruits.
+See the next section on ingredients to avoid when selecting (mostly for color).

 Ingredients to use in small portions when making GMs:

-*Edited: After reading some of the comments, I decided to edit this to warn against using too much of these ingredients instead of avoiding them all together.
-Thanks guys! :) *
+*Edited: After reading some of the comments, I decided to edit this.
+Instead of avoiding them all together, I’ll warn against using too much of these ingredients.
+Thanks guys! 🙂 *

-• Berries – blueberries, raspberries, etc. -because if you use too much, the berries will change the color of the smoothie and it won’t be green or as green
+• Berries – blueberries, raspberries, etc. If you use too much, the berries will change the color of the smoothie.
+It won’t be green or as green.
+Sometimes berries turn the GM brown!

-• Other – Pretty much anything with a lot of color that will change the color of the smoothie away from green (trust me, a brown smoothie is not as appealing visually, even if it still tastes amazing…not to mention I wouldn’t call a brown smoothie a “Green” Monster.
-I’d call that just a smoothie with spinach in it. :lol: We should come up with a name for these, right?!)
+• Other – Pretty much anything with a lot of color that will change the color of the smoothie away from green.
+Trust me, a brown smoothie is not as appealing visually, even if it still tastes amazing.
+Not to mention, I wouldn’t call a brown smoothie a “Green” Monster Smoothie.
+I’d call that just a smoothie with spinach in it. 😆 We should come up with a name for these, right?!)

-I like to layer my ingredients in the blender in the following order (and all of these ingredients are not always used, but if I were using them, this is the order I’d go with):
+I like to layer my ingredients in the blender in the following order*:

-• Spinach – putting this at the bottom helps ensure the leaves are blended instead of flying around the blender and sticking to the sides – if I use frozen, I don’t always add that first since it doesn’t have the same texture as fresh
+• Spinach/Kale – putting this at the bottom helps ensure the leaves are blended instead of flying around the blender and sticking to the sides.
+If I use frozen spinach/kale, I don’t always add that first since it doesn’t have the same texture as fresh

-• Dry ingredients – like flaxseed meal, matcha, etc – same reason as spinach – so it doesn’t get stuck to the sides/lid
+• Dry ingredients – like flaxseed meal, matcha, etc. Add first for the same reason as spinach – so it doesn’t get stuck to the sides/lid

 • Nut Butters – so it’s less likely to fly up and stick to the sides